thejsway/thejsway/manuscript/chapter10.md

 ### Government forms

-Complete the following program to computes and shows the names of political forms ending with `"cy"`.
+Complete the following program to compute and show the names of political forms ending with `"cy"`.

 ```js
 const governmentForms = [{